-os Angeles County, home to the state's most populous city, makes up 27 percent of the state population.
+os Angeles County, home to the state's most populous city, is makes up 27 percent of the state Lepopulation.
 This region is home to twenty-one California Community Colleges (CCC), five California State Universities (CSU), and one University of California (UC) undergraduate campus.
-High school graduation and collegegoing rates are slightly lower than the state average and differ across racial and ethnic groups.
-On the other hand, the region's high school students surpass the state average in the percentage who complete the courses required to attend the CSU and UC.
+However, more students in the region meet eligibility requirements than the campus can admit.
+High school graduation and college-going rates are slightly lower than the state average and differ across racial and ethnic groups.
 Though 63 percent of high school graduates enroll in college, only 30 percent of Native American and Alaska Native students fall into this category.
 Attainment rates are 3 percent lower than the state average, but White and Asian residents are nearly twice as likely to hold a bachelor's degree compared to other racial and ethnic groups.
 Despite meeting the state's average for employment rate, Los Angeles County's residents are 6 percent less likely to earn a living wage compared to the statewide average.
 Such disparities create inconsistencies in opportunity.
 While 88 percent of Native Americans and Alaska Native residents are employed, 7 percent less than the state average, only 44 percent earn a living wage.
 Similar rates exist for Pacific Islander and Latinx residents who have much higher employment rates (92% and 95%, respectively) compared to their ability to earn a living wage (43% and 44%, respectively).
 Homeownership rates for the region are 16 percent less than the statewide average, and who owns a home differs by race and ethnicity.
 More than 50 percent of White and Asian residents are homeowners compared to 32 percent of Black residents.
 Los Angeles' residents are also less likely to have health insurance than Californians as a whole.